In this article

 - Parasites, e.g. worms and protozoa.

 These microorganisms can cause food-borne illness, including food poisoning.
-You can learn more about biological hazards and food poisoning here.
+You can learn more about food poisoning in our knowledge base.

 Chemical – These hazards can be naturally occurring, or they can be human-made.
 They are sometimes added intentionally for taste and preservation purposes, e.g. sodium nitrates.
 Some chemicals can also be added unintentionally, which can contaminate the food we eat, e.g. hazardous substances, toxins and excess chemicals used in food processing.
 Sometimes allergenic hazards are included in the chemical category.